Merton Simpson: African and tribal art dealer

-Merton Simpson married Beatrice Houston, his childhood sweetheart from South Carolina in 1954.
-He opened his Madison Avenue art gallery to support his young family which also commemorates the birth of his first-born son, Merton Simpson Jr. The couple had another son named, Kenneth Simpson in 1959.
-Merton and Beatrice Simpson divorced in 2008.
-He is survived by his two sons, Merton Jr. and Kenneth Simpson.

 Musician

 Along with art, Simpson has always possessed a deep passion for music which has at times complemented his artwork.
 He learned to play the saxophone, tenor sax, clarinet and flute as a youth in Charleston.
 Simpson played with the famed Jenkins Orphanage Band.
 Later in life he played with various jazz groups, ensembles and musicians including George Coleman and Harold Mabern.